NordicESMhub/GEO4962/_episodes/02-infra.md

 This step is very important for publishing scientific results where all data used needs to be kept for about 10 years.

-## IaaS
+## NREC

-### What is IaaS?
+### What is NREC?

-IaaS means Infrastructure as a Service and provides researchers from the University of Oslo or Bergen with cloud services.
+NREC means Norwegian Research and Education Cloud and provides researchers from the University of Oslo or Bergen with cloud services.

-The [UH-IaaS cloud](http://docs.uh-iaas.no/en/latest/index.html) is based on OpenStack, which is a large framework of software components used to deliver an
+The [NREC cloud](https://docs.nrec.no/) is based on OpenStack, which is a large framework of software components used to deliver an
 Infrastructure-as-a-Service consisting of compute, networking and storage resources.

 ### Post-processing and visualization facility

 Once your model run is finished, you can start post-processing and generating plots.
-The machine you will be using for post-processing and visualizing your data has been created on UH-IaaS.
+The machine you will be using for post-processing and visualizing your data has been created on NREC.
 The machine will be accessed through a web interface using [jupyterhub](https://jupyter.org/hub).

 Each attendee will get a username and password so do not panic if you still haven't received anything.